 Why did you go to Canada?

-Could you present your arrival in Canada ?
+Could you sum up your arrival there?

-Why did you choose to come back?
+Why did you come back?

-That's what inspired you to do your Exexpat podcast?
+Is that what inspired you to do your Exexpat podcast?